nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useMouse.md

 > ### Returns
 >
-> __ object- postion by axis and if relativeElement is present, relativeElement dimensions also.__
+> __ object__: postion by axis and if relativeElement is present, relativeElement dimensions also.
 > - __Union of__:
 >     - __Object__:
 >         - __x__ : _number|null_